carpentries-lab/metagenomics-analysis/_episodes/08-Diversity-tackled-with-R.md

 > ~~~
 > {: .language-r}
 >> ## Solution
->> The flag `color = "TREATMENT"` applied a color to each sample according to its treatment, in the `plot_ordination` of the object `percentages`.
+>> The flag `color = "Treatment"` applied a color to each sample according to its treatment, in the `plot_ordination` of the object `percentages`.
 >> The `geom_text` instruction added the names of the sample to the graph.
-This could have added any text, with the instruction `label = SAMPLE` we >>specified to add the names of the samples as text.
+This could have added any text, with the instruction `label = SAMPLE` we specified to add the names of the samples as text.
 With `size` we adjusted the size of the text, and with `vjust` we adjusted the position
 >>so the text would not overlap with the dots.
 >> There are three possible treatments, Control mesocosm, Fertilized, and Unfertilized pond.
 >> We do not observe any kind of clustering in these three samples.
 More data would show if samples with similar treatments are clustered together.